 In the back row with Hope Eliza

 It’s now Sunday Evening, 26th March 2017 (Mother’s Day in the UK!
-Thanks Mum) two days after I saw the Kingdom Hearts Orchestra World Tour in London and one day after it finished in the UK (I believe it’s off to Singapore, China and the USA next) I’ve decided to give a brief overview of the day so if anyone is considering going to this orchestra or just any film/game concerts they’ll get a rough idea of what to expect.
+Love you Mum!), Two days after I saw the Kingdom Hearts Orchestra World Tour in London and one day after it finished in the UK (I believe it’s off to Singapore, China and the USA next).
+I’ve decided to give a brief overview of the day so if anyone is considering going to this orchestra or just any film/game concerts they’ll get a rough idea of what to expect.